Primal Rage

-Primal Rage is a fighting game developed and released by Atari Games to arcades in 1994.
-The game takes place on a post-apocalyptic version of Earth called "Urth".
-Players control one of seven large beasts that battle each other to determine the planet's fate.
+Primal Rage is a 1994 fighting game developed by Atari Games and released by Time Warner Interactive for arcades.
+Set on a post-apocalyptic version of Earth called "Urth", it has players control one of seven prehistoric beasts that battle each other to determine the planet's fate.
 Matches feature many of the conventions of fighting games from the era, including special moves and gory finishing maneuvers.
-Ports were released for home consoles and personal computers.
+Ports were released for home video game consoles and personal computers.
 Efforts to perfectly emulate the arcade original have been unsuccessful due to the use of an unusual copy protection method.
 Toys, comics, a novel and other merchandise tie-ins were produced.
-The game sold more than 1.5 million copies.
+More than 1.5 million copies of the game were sold.